uchibeke/credpouch/README.md

-# openpaylink
+# credpouch
-Manage your payment methods and accept payments from anyone
+Manage your payment methods and IDs, accept payments from anyone, and host your own shareable IDs

+Built with DIDs and VCs